 Getting Help Desk Management right is a rewarding journey.
-At BuildaHelpDesk.com we are promoting solid Help Desk management best practices based on industry-standard processes which are critical for an efficient, well-performing and customer-focused Help Desk.
-Because of that, your challenge as a Help Desk Manager is to identify those industry standards and learn how to introduce them to your team.
+At BuildaHelpDesk.com we are promoting solid Help Desk management best practices on how to set up a help desk.
+These best practices are based on industry-standard IT service management processes which are critical for an efficient, well-performing and customer-focused Help Desk.
+Because of that, your challenge as a Help Desk Manager is to identify those industry standards such as ITIL and learn how to introduce them to your team.
 Below are some key topics on how to run a successful help desk.

 Help Desk Management Policies

 To meet or exceed expectations, Help Desk Management staff know that they have well-thought-out job-related policies.
-It is important to implement fair and consistent policies related to time away, disciplinary and grievance issues.
+Therefor, it is important to implement fair and consistent policies related to time away, disciplinary and grievance issues.
 Most importantly clear direction creates an environment where employees are engaged and happy.
-It also provides a Help Desk Management structure on how to appropriately manage fairly.
+In addition, it provides a Help Desk Management structure on how to appropriately manage fairly.
 Learn how to improve help desk support.
 To be effective in IT support leadership positions, there are many policy fundamentals you should be aware of.